 BRIEF DISCUSSION ON BUSINESS LAWS IN INDIA:

-Business laws in India are governed by a set of laws which are contained in various enactments related to the business laws in India.
+Business laws in India are governed by a set of laws contained in various enactments related to the business laws in India.
 To understand the business laws in India we can differentiate them in two broad categories of business laws in India governing the business with government and the business laws governing the private business.
-These two broad categories are different and distinct and are governed by distinct set of business laws in India.
+These two broad categories are different and distinct and are governed by a distinct set of business laws in India.

 Suits by and against the government

 Article 300 of the Constitution of India deals with suability of the Government which also includes the cases against the government in the business arena, to know more about the business laws in India we can go through the same accordingly.

 1) The Government of India may sue or be sued by the name of the Union of India.
 The Government of State may sue or be used by the name of the State and may, subject to any provisions which may be made by Act of parliament or of the Legislature of such State enacted by virtue of powers conferred by this Constitution, sue or be sued in relation to their respective affairs in the like cases as the Dominion of India and the corresponding Provinces or the corresponding Indian States might have sued or been sued if this Constitution had not been enacted.
 Business laws in India concerning the said issue is mainly contained in the Constitution of India which defines the term state and also describes its rights and liabilities.